JereKuusela/valheim-upgrade_world/README.md

 Overview of available commands (remember that tab key can be used for autocomplete / cycle through options):

-- `backup`: Saves the game with a timestamped file name.
 - `biomes_count [precision] [...args]`: Counts biomes by sampling points with a given precision (meters).
 Result is also printed to the player.log file.
 - `chests_reset [chest name] [looted] [...item_ids] [...args]`: Rerolls contents of a given treasure chest (use tab key to cycle through available treasure chests).
 Without chest name, all treasure chests are rerolled.
 Empty (looted) chests are only rerolled with `looted` flag.
 Item ids can be used to detect and prevent rerolling chests which players are using to store items. `chance` determines how many of the chests are reseted.
 - `chests_search [id1,id2,...] [...args]`: Searches chests and stands for given items.